 – Do Satanists believe in Sin?

 Generally, no, because sin is a part of Christian teachings.
 Sin creates a sense of guilt where the participant is then rewarded with salvation.
-This cycle of sin and redemption provides a never ending loop that is hard to break free from.
+This false cycle of sin and redemption provides a never ending loop that is hard to break free from.

 Many Satanists accept that we are animal by nature.
-We have no need to suffer through the psychological pain of sin that Christianity offers.
+We have no need to suffer through the psychological pain of sin that Christianity creates.
 We are born as we are without the need to feel guilty for existing.

 – Do Satanists have a Golden Rule or a Moral law to follow?